sunlightu1225/pinus-scheduler/README.md

 "15 15 15 10 10 *"   Fire at Octorber 10th, at 15:15:15.

 ###Special characters
-Pomelo-schedule allow three kinds of spechial characters, they are '-', '/' and '.'.
+Pinus-schedule allow three kinds of spechial characters, they are '-', '/' and '.'.

 -: '-' means range.
 For example, 1-3 in the second field means the seconds 1, 2 and 3